sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

 product: NVIDIA Air
 ---

-NVIDIA Air fully supports the creation of custom topologies.
-This feature augments the pre-built demo infrastructure.
+NVIDIA Air offers multiple means of creating custom topologies and new simulations.

 To access custom topologies, click the **Build Your Own** card on the Create a Simulation page: